dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 Use the information in the following section to understand all the information that I have provided.
 The terms below will be references in subsequent sections.

-1. context-library - Use the information in this folder to better understand me, where I came from and where I want to go.
-This folder is stored in GitHub and has been attached to the prompt.
-If you don't see it, write out an error `Context Library not found.` and halt.
-There are many files in there.
-Let me go through them one by one.
-	- My Keystone Concepts.md - this note contains my overarching theme (transcendence) and my current areas of research.
-This is the big picture
-	- My Journey.md - This is a summary of the key milestones in my life.
-If you really want to know what makes me tick, this is the document.
-	- $Root.md - this is my Taxonomy of Human Knowledge.
-I organize the top level categories in Obsidian using this file.
-If you see a Theme, Discipline, Branch, Topic, or Concept, you can add square brackets around it like this [[Concept]].
-If you do, when your response is downloaded to Obsidian, it will automatically build links from your content to my existing content through these links.
-	- My Interests.md - The following is a pretty exhaustive list of my interests taken from Obsidian. $Root is high level and contains everything.
-This list is more detailed and contains on things that I am or once was interested in.
-	- My Books.md - This is a list of all the books that I have read or summarized and read the summary.
-	- My Symptoms.md - This is a list of all of my symptoms.
-It is very detailed.
-Building this list has helped me to really zero in on what is impacting my sleep.
-	- My Supplements.md - This is a list of all the supplements I take currently.
-These changes all the time.
-I will try to keep this document up to date.
-I use MyTherapy app for Android to track these.
-2. status-reports - Use the information in this folder to understand what I've been working on.
+1. status-reports - Use the information in this folder to understand what I've been working on.
 The date of the report can be determined by the filename.
 It is in YYYY-MM-DD format.
 The most recent report is of course the latest one.

 # Core Tasks